-Lunchbox No. 1 – Green Cabbage Salad + Olive Oil Sesame Cookies + 1 fresh Fig + Boiled Pastured Egg on a bed of Spinach + half Plum + Barnana Green Plantain Chips
+Lunch box No. 1 – Green Cabbage Salad + 1 fresh Fig + Boiled Pastured Egg on a bed of Spinach + half Plum + Barnana Green Plantain Chips

 This is an easy one.
-The boiled egg and cabbage salad can be prepared in advance, and the olive oil cookies can be frozen.
-Nevertheless the combination of tastes is amazing and it makes for a nutritional and appetizing lunch.
+The boiled egg and cabbage salad can be prepared in advance.
+Nevertheless, the combination of tastes is amazing and it makes for a nutritional and appetizing lunch.

-Lunchbox No. 2 – Lectin-Free Scandinavian Meatballs + Sweet and Sour Braised Red Cabbage + Steamed Broccoli + Olive Oil Sesame Cookies + Green Mango + Almond Ricotta
+Lunch box No. 2 – Lectin-Free Scandinavian Meatballs + Sweet and Sour Braised Red Cabbage + Steamed Broccoli + Green Mango + Almond Ricotta

 These salmon cakes with spinach pesto were out of this world delicious as a dinner, and I love that they make a great cold lunch too.
-Bagels made with California Country Gal grain free and lectin free flour are also great addition to lunch boxes – you find more details about how to make them at the link provided below.
+Bagels made with California Country Gal grain-free and lectin-free flour are also a great addition to lunch boxes – you find more details about how to make them at the link provided below.
 Add some green mango or any seasonal fruit and raw cauliflower florets for some extra crunch (if you never had raw cauliflower you are missing, and they make a great dipping vehicle for that spinach pesto).